uit-gamelab-s24/uit-gamelab-s24.github.io/index.md

 For information about the first GameLab: https://site.uit.no/tromsogamelab/

-A list of games and screenshots developed in the first round of the GameLab: https://site.uit.no/tromsogamelab/student-projects/
+Also check out the list of [games and screenshots](https://site.uit.no/tromsogamelab/student-projects/) developed in the first round of the GameLab, and [news with pictures](https://site.uit.no/tromsogamelab/category/news/) from the course.

 ## Administrative information